Sauceke/LoveMachine/doc/README.md

 ## Configuration
 <img src="https://user-images.githubusercontent.com/76826783/131505753-61cbc277-693d-487d-abfb-341faa27c964.png" width=50%>

-In Plugin Settings > ButtPlugin, you can set the following parameters:
+In Plugin Settings > LoveMachine, you can set the following parameters:

 ### Device List
 This is where all your devices connected to Buttplug are listed.